We will need to use the following allowable limits:

 By setting the expressions equal to , as shown, we have enough information, just using geometry, to determine that must be satisfied.

-These expressions for and will be independent of and !
+These expressions for and

 (6)